wtnwin111/interview/src/com/interview/flag/README.md

     K points and several walls in a plate, the wall can't be walk through.
 Write code to find a point P, to get the smallest sum of distance to all K points.

-9. We call the number which factors only include 2,3,5 as "Ugly Number".
+9. [Math] We call the number which factors only include 2,3,5 as "Ugly Number".
 Write code to compute 1500 ugly number.

     *HINT: Min Heap to hold all the options.*